Best Ways to Import Data Into R Language

 Import Data in R, Reading, and Creating Data

 There are many ways to read data into R Language.
-We will learn here how to import data in R Language too.
+We will learn here how to import data in R Language, too.
 We can also generate certain kinds of patterned data.
-Some of them are:
+Learn how to import data in R like a pro!
+This guide covers reading CSV, Excel, SPSS, SAS, and Data from R Library using base R and powerful packages like Hmisc and RODBC.
+It is essential for data scientists, researchers, analysts, and R beginners who need efficient data-loading techniques!

 Reading Data from the Keyboard Directly